-Describe the dependencies with other research efforts for reaching the highest impact possible.
+Describe the dependencies with other research for reaching the highest impact possible.

-Explain, in this big picture, how the solution can be realistically deployed, what are the characteristics built in the solution supporting this (open source license, documentation of code, user-friendly interface etc.)
+Explain, in this big picture, how this solution can be easily deployed, what are the characteristics built in the solution supporting this (open source license, documentation of code, user-friendly interface etc.)

-■ Fail Fast criteria
+Fail Fast criteria

-Describe approach and criteria for identifying early when the proposed research topic is not delivering on any outcomes ("Fail Fast") and what the fall back options would be for other research.
+Describe approach and criteria for identifying early when the proposed research topic is not delivering on any outcomes ("Fail Fast") and what would be the fall back options for other research.

-4.2.
-Selection criteria for intermediaries
+4.2.Selection criteria for intermediaries